theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/azure-storage.md

 The required RBAC role is *Storage Blob Data Contributor*.<br>
 ![xu-azure-blob-con-2](../../assets/images/xu/documentation/destinations/azure-storage/xu-azure-blob-con_2.png){:class="img-responsive"}

-!!! tip
-	Access rights can be granted on storage account or container level.

 ### Access Key Parameters

 The input fields in the subsection *Access key parameters* vary depending on the selected authentication method.